 Halloween Events and Activities Near DC for Families

 DC loves Halloween, which is apparent by the huge amount of family-friendly Halloween events that take place throughout the area.
-Families don't have to break the bank to enjoy Halloween in the DC area.
+But families don't have to break the bank to enjoy Halloween.
 From parades and parties to carnivals and trick-or-treat events, there are loads of free Halloween events near DC throughout October.

 Trick-or-treating on Halloween is a rite of passage for kids, and many DC neighborhoods and suburbs go all out with the Halloween decorations and spirit.
-Try one of these 10 great trick-or-treat neighborhoods near DC.
+Try one of these awesome trick-or-treat neighborhoods near DC.